Cost of living in London

 Signing up for foodie newsletters such as Hot Dinners is also a great idea if you want to experience the best of London’s gastronomic scene but for a lower price.
 They’re the first to let you know about new restaurants opening and have weekly offers of up to half price at some of London’s most fabulous restaurants.

 To save even more money on food - grab your housemates and have a night in cooking!
-Lyvly apartments are fully stocked with everything you need to create a Masterchef worthy dish to entertain your mates.
-If you’re feeling really confident about your culinary skills, why not host an inter-home Come Dine With me competition?
+Lyvly kitchens are stocked with enough equipment to help you create a Masterchef worthy dish to entertain your mates.

 Everyone knows that the true sign of a city’s economic landscape is the cost of a pint - and London’s beer is notorious for a price point that makes Northerners wince.
 The current average cost of a pint in the capital £5.19, making it one of the most expensive places to booze in Europe.